 All the documentation you need to operate the Toolbox is served as a web page from Toolbox:

 - Quick Start

 - Instrumentation Specification

-Manufacturing Plan, Fulfillment and Logistics
+Manufacturing Plan, Fulfillment, and Logistics

-- Order plastic injection molds and parts (first week)
+- Order the plastic injected molds

 Risks and Challenges

 The biggest challenge is procuring parts and integrating the alternates into the hardware/firmware.
 The crucial parts are the MCU and the Wifi module.
 The MCU can be one of several STM32H7 chips and still get the job done.
 Switching means updating the system firmware to work with the alternate chip.
 The Wifi is currently specified as the ATWINC1500 (no stock), but the ATWINC3400 is available (as of this writing).